zeThijs/zeThijs/README.md

 ### Hello Hello 👋
-Dutch dude that has been tinkering with modding, programming and electrics for a while.
-Started a programming course dev dotnet recently.
+I'm from the Netherlands and like modding, programming and electrics.
+Recentl started a programming course development in dotnet.
 ## Things I have dabbled in:
 - 🎮 Made mods and plugins for nmrih.
 Tinkered with and kept servers afloat.